HorizenOfficial/nodetracker/README.md

         e.g. git checkout -- package.json
     Then run the last 3 above commands again.

-  If upgrading from 0.3.1 to 0.4.x skip to STEP 4.
-If upgrading from 0.2.1 do steps 2 & 3.

-  2. Add node.js environment variable when updating the npm modules.This will stop the next step from installing development libraries.
+  2. Add node.js environment variable when updating the npm modules.
+This will stop the next step from installing development libraries.
 Install new nodejs module and remove old ones.

       *  NODE_ENV=production npm install

   3. Run setup (this will refresh the list of servers) in the tracker's config folder.
      You should be able to accept all the previous values.
-There are two new propmts: the node type (secure or super) and an optional category.
+There are prompts to select the node type (secure or super) and an optional category.
 The category can be used to help filter your nodes (if you have many) in certain API calls.

       * node setup
+      The setup process will stop if zen.conf does not have certain entries.
-      Update the zen.conf file and rerun setup until it completes successfully
+      Update the zen.conf file and rerun setup until the node setup completes successfully

   4. Stop and restart zend
      Manually: zen-cli stop && sleep 10 && zend
      or
-     Use the you usually use like pm2 or systemd
+     Use the method you usually use like pm2 or systemd

   5. Stop the tracker application and restart it